Biopsychology, sensation and perception, and cognitive processes.

 - Motor control

-- Internal assessment involves two written assignments and a laboratory book.
+- Internal assessment involves two written assignments.
 Internal assessment contributes 50% to the final grade

 - External assessment involves a two-hour multiple-choice exam at the end of the term